Georgia and Armenia - Caucasus Discovery

 Day 10 Yerevan, Geghard and Garni trek

 We begin with a short city tour visiting the most interesting places in Yerevan (The Cascade, Opera House, Victory park, Abovyan street) After lunch we then drive to Kotayk province to explore the Geghard Monastery and Garni Pagan temple.
 On arrival we take a walk , where we will view the Armenian Highlands stretched out before you.
 There are breathtaking views down into the canyon and to the strategically located Geghard Monastery below.
 We begin our descent and the views become even more impressive as we see the ruins of the 11th Century Havuts Tsar Monastery, which adds a certain additional atmosphere to today’s walk.
 Just past this ruin is a spring where fresh, mountain water can be obtained to quench your thirst as the temperatures noticeably rise as we get lower.
 We then follow a typical mountain trail that leads ever downwards, but now more gradually and we reach the Rangers Post of the Khosrov National Reserve.
 It’s then a short, but steep downhill to the floor of the canyon where we cross the Azat River by means of a bridge and follow a bumpy road to reach the “Symphony of Stones”.
 This is Garni, dating back to the 1st century AD and is the only pagan temple that remained after the adoption of Christianity.
 We drive back to Yerevan.
-Overnight in Yerevan.
+Overnight Hotel Royal Plaza or similar.
 (B)

 Geghard means 'spear', and this church set in a narrow gorge is reputed to have once contained the spear which pierced the side of Christ on the cross; the spear now lies in the treasury at Echmiadzin.
 Built up against a cliff face, the main cathedral was constructed in 1215, but the first monastery on the site is thought to date from the 4th century AD.
 The monastery is decorated with reliefs depicting animals, crosses and geometrical shapes.